-The Company states inventories at the lower of cost (first-in, first-out) or market (net realizable value) and review their inventory balances for excess and obsolete inventory levels on a quarterly basis.
+The Company states inventories at the lower of cost (first-in, first-out) or market (net realizable value) and reviews their inventory balances for excess and obsolete inventory levels on a quarterly basis.
 Costs include material, labor and manufacturing overhead costs.
 The Company relies on historical information to support their excess and obsolete reserves and utilize management's business judgment with respect to estimated future demand.
 The Company generally reserved 100% of the cost of production inventory in excess of a projected 24 month demand and service inventory quantities in excess of a projected 36 month demand.
 Once inventory is reserved, the Company does not adjust the reserve balance until the inventory is sold or disposed.

-The following table summarizes the Company's reserves for excess and obsolete inventory as of and for the years ended December 31, 2010, 2009 and 2008 (in thousands):
+The following table summarizes the Company's reserves for excess and obsolete inventory as of and for the years ended December 31, 2011, 2010 and 2009 (in thousands):

-Reserve for excess and obsolete inventories (1)
+Reserve for Obsolete Inv

-Balance at December 31, 2007 \$ 830

-Provision 202

-Write-offs and scrap (437)

-Balance at December 31, 2008 595
+Balance at December 31, 2008 \$ 595

 Provision 538

 Write-offs and scrap (336)

 Balance at December 31, 2009 797

 Provision 1,411

 Write-offs and scrap (317)

-Balance at December 31, 2010 \$ 1,891
+Balance at December 31, 2010 1,891

+Provision 82

+Write-offs and scrap (379)

+Balance at December 31, 2011 \$ 1,594